-How can we find out what kind of temperament profile an infant or child has?
+How can scientists and professionals determine what kind of temperament profile a person has?

 In the original New York Longitudinal Study, temperament was assessed by interviewing the parent.
 Descriptions of the infant or child were coded by a trained researcher and scored for each of the nine categories.
 Interviews could be individualized to fit each family situation, but took over an hour to complete and then had to be scored by hand.